Ed Debevic’s Interior Design

 Video by PosteGolden.co

-I had the opportunity to lead the design of this new location and bring Ed Debevic’s into a modern restaurant world.
-The restaurant called for everything: murals, light installations, neon, chrome finishes, custom booth designs and more!
+Famously known for its snarky service & 1950s throwback decor, Ed’s was looking to freshen up their look with a brand new location.
+My goal as the lead in design, was to bring Ed Debevic’s into the modern restaurant world.
+The location called for everything: murals, light installations, neon, chrome finishes, custom booth designs and more!

 Concepting in 3d